CGRC RACING RULES

 · Any other reasons have to be discussed with the racing manager who finally decides about the withdrawing of a greyhound.

-1. A greyhound race track is an oval sand track with either an inside or an outside artificial hare.
+1. A greyhound race track is an oval sand track with an inside artificial hare.

 2. The start boxes may either be stationary or movable and have either 6 or 8 compartments.